isb-cgc/readthedocs/docs/source/sections/webapp/Cohorts.rst

     * ICD-10
     * ICD-O-3 Histology
     * ICD-O-3 Site

-* Data Type Filter List
+**Data Type Filters List**
-    * DNA Sequencing
+    * DNA-Sequence
-    * RNA Sequencing
+    * RNA-Sequence
-    * miRNA Sequencing
+    * miRNA-Sequence
     * Protein
-    * SNP CN
+    * SNP Copy-Number
     * DNA Methylation

-Selected Filters Panel
+**Selected Filters Panel**

 This is where selected filters are shown so there is an easy way to see what filters have been selected.
 Clicking on “Clear All” will remove all selected filters.

-Clinical Features Panel
+**Clinical Features Panel**

-This panel shows a list of treemaps that give a high level break of the samples for a handful of features:
+This panel shows a list of treemaps that give a high level breakdown of the selected samples for a handful of features:
     * Disease Code
     * Vital Status
     * Sample Type
     * Tumor Tissue Site
     * Gender
     * Age at Initial Pathologic Diagnosis
-By using the “Show More” button, you can see two more tree maps available.
+By using the “Show More” button, you can see two more tree maps that are currently available.

-Data Availability Panel
+**Data Availability Panel**

 This panel shows a parallel sets graph of available data for the selected samples in the cohort.
 The large headers over the vertical bars are data types.
+Each data type (vertical bar) is subdivided according to the different platforms that were used to generate this type of data (with "NA" indicating samples for which this data type is not available).
+Each sample in the current cohort is represented by a single line that "flows" horizontally from left to right, crossing each vertical bar in the appropriate segment.
-Each data type is broken up into their different platforms and “NA” for samples that do not have that data type.
-The bars that flow horizontally indicate the number of samples that have that data.
-By hovering on a horizontal segment between the first two bars, you will see the number of data that have both those data type platforms.
+Hovering on a swatch between two vertical bars, you will see the number of samples that have data from those two platforms.
 You can also reorder the vertical categories by dragging the headers left and right and reorder the platforms by dragging the platform names up and down.

 **Set operations**

-You can create cohorts using set operations on the user dashboard page.
+You can create cohorts using set operations on the User Dashboard page.

 To activate the set operations button, you must have at least one cohort selected.
 Upon clicking the “Set Operations” button, a dialogue box will appear.
 Here you may do the following things:
     * Enter in a name for the new cohort you’re about to create.
     * Select a set operation.
     * Edit cohorts to be used in the operation.

 The intersect and union operations can take any number of cohorts and in any order.
 The complement operation requires that there be a base cohort, from which the other cohorts will be subtracted from.